maaslalani/quote/README.md

-# quote
+# "Quote"

-Aesthetic quote generator
+Generate aesthetic quotes from the web.